Travel Inspo: Copenhagen Designed for Joy

 If you want to explore the concept more deeply, The Year of Living Danishly by Helen Russell is a wonderful and funny look into how Danes weave comfort and contentment into everyday life.

-5. Public Art with a Point of View
+5. Public Art with a point of view

 Christiania captures this most intensely.
 It is a neighborhood defined by freedom, creativity, and alternative ideals.
 Its murals and graffiti feel raw, expressive, and deeply tied to its identity.
+(A bit touristy, but still a must visit.)
+Plus, I scored a sweet pair of boots at a vintage shop called 2nd to the Right that I’ll keep forever.

 A day wandering Christiania with friends.